 ‘To change the world, let’s start by changing the way we talk about it, and let’s highlight those initiatives that are having a positive impact on people and the planet, to renew our confidence and spur us into action’ (Sparknews)

-Much of the impetus for Farming for Nature has come from our experience of working with farmers in the Burren region, western Ireland.
+Much of the impetus for Farming for Nature came from our experience of working with farmers in the Burren region, western Ireland.
 This convinced us, if given the right financial incentives, technical support and encouragement, of the enthusiasm of many farmers to look after their heritage (the pocket, head and heart as we say).
 During this time we also witnessed the power of ‘partnership’ in achieving what are, ultimately, common goals: indeed we are delighted to welcome many of these partners, agricultural and environmental, in supporting this initiative.

-The Farming For Nature project started with a national award.
+The Farming For Nature project started with our annual national Ambassador awards.
 The main purpose of this award was to unearth and to share the stories of farmers across Ireland who are making a positive difference to nature on their farms and in their communities.
 We want to show that farmers are a part of nature and not apart from it, and we want to use these positive testimonies to encourage others to follow suit.
 We want to show that farming for nature can also be agriculturally, economically and socially progressive.
 Of course storytelling alone won’t solve all of our challenges.
 So we have been busy developing our resources, our outreach and expanding our network.

 Today the Farming for Nature network has grown to include farmers from every land type and farming sector across Ireland.
 Our objective is to seek to acknowledge and support farmers who farm, or wish to farm, in a way that will improve the natural health of the countryside.